CreativeInquiry/terrapattern-website/content/faq.md

 # Frequently Asked Questions

 ---
 ### What's the basic idea?

-The Terrapattern project is a prototype tool that provides open-ended, *visual query-by-example for satellite imagery*.
+Terrapattern is a prototype tool that provides open-ended, *visual query-by-example for satellite imagery*.

 * **YOU** click on a "feature of interest" in a satellite image;
 * **TERRAPATTERN** returns a batch of the most similar-looking places nearby.